Anomalous interference drives oscillatory dynamics in wave-dressed active particles: Unified Mechanisms

-\textit{Quantum-like statistics in potential wells.} Previous work \cite{durey2018dynamics,montes_2019,montes_2021} has shown that confining the particle to a one dimensional harmonic potential leads to speed oscillations inside the well, which in turn produce a wave-like histogram of the particle's position.
-As the width of the well was increased [or, equivalently, the size of the restoring force was decreased], large amplitude oscillations in the histogram were observed whenever the minima [maxima] in speed, which correspond to maxima [minima] of the histogram, overlapped with each other.
-Montes \textit{et al.} \cite{montes_2019,montes_2021} hypothesized that this resonance originates due to the particle spending more time \markblue{near} the turning points \markblue{[where the particle reverses direction] at the edges of} the potential well, which agrees with the analytical identification of stationary points there \cite{blitstein_2024} [Fig.\,\ref{fig:3}(a)].
+Previous work~\cite{durey2018dynamics,montes_2019,montes_2021} has shown that when a walking droplet is confined to a one-dimensional harmonic potential \markblue{[$F = -kx_p$]}, its motion within the well is accompanied by oscillations in speed.
+These speed oscillations leave a coherent imprint on the position statistics of the \markblue{droplet}, producing wave-like modulations in the position histogram \markblue{[hence the terminology ``wave-like'', or ``quantum-like'', statistics]} whose spatial period matches the wavelength $\lambda_F$ of the underlying wave field.
+As the width of the well is increased [or, equivalently, as the restoring force is decreased], the wave-like position histogram alternates between pronounced oscillations and nearly uniform distributions, \markblue{akin to the discrete set of eigenmodes of a quantum particle in a one-dimensional well}.
+Large amplitude ripples emerge whenever the minima [maxima] in the \markblue{droplet's} speed coincide spatially with one another, which correspond to maxima [minima] in the position histogram. \markblue{This `resonance' condition occurs when a half-integer number [$n+1/2$] of wavelengths $\lambda_F$ fits within the well, while nearly uniform distributions arise when the well width equals an integer multiple $n\lambda_F$.} Montes \textit{et~al.}~\cite{montes_2019,montes_2021} hypothesized that this resonance arises because the \markblue{droplet} spends more time near the turning points, the locations at the edges of the potential where the \markblue{droplet} reverses its direction.
+We note that this view is consistent with the analytical identification of stationary points at the turning points~\cite{blitstein_2024} [Fig.\,\ref{fig:4}(a)].

-Notably, by confining the particle to a more abrupt potential, such as an infinite square well that instantaneously reverses its velocity at the boundary [Fig.\,\ref{fig:3}(b)], we find a fundamentally different mechanism for wave-like statistics. \markblue{Now} the turning points \markblue{act as} jerking points, \markblue{since there is a sudden [as opposed to a smooth] change in the direction of motion, leading to} wave-like statistics [Fig.\,\ref{fig:3}(c-d)] which are further reinforced by \markblue{a cascade of} jerking points in the interior of the well.
-It is thus anomalous interference, instead of constructive interference, that underlies wave-like statistics in square potential wells.